codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 ### Polymorphic Arrays
 <hr>
-***Polymorphic Arrays*** allow us to store an array of objects with differeing types that share the same superclass.
+***Polymorphic Arrays*** allow us to store an array of objects with differing types that share the same superclass.
 Lets see this in action:

 ```Java